How Soap Is Made

 oil + lye = soap + glycerin

-When you mix oil with lye this will create a process called specification.
+When you mix oil with lye this will create a process called saponification.
 It takes 24-48 hours for the saponification process to be finished.
 It will take cold processed natural soap about 4 weeks for the soap to be hard enough to use.
 When properly made there will be no remaining lye in the finished product.
 Each bar will produce and retain approximately 10% natural glycerin.

 Did you know most commercial soap is not soap at all, Dove is a detergent not a soap.